 Returning to our example, with site as a fixed effect, we are able to control for different sites having different levels of recruitment or other omitted variables correlated with temperature.
 Hence, using econometric fixed effects (i.e., dummy 0s and 1s) enables a causally identified estimate of the temperature effect, removing differences among sites that are otherwise confounding.
 We can represent this in a causal diagram in Figure 5b with site as a variable where we control for correlation between site and temperature.
 This makes it clearer that we are estimating the effect of temperature controlling for site.

 It is important to note, however, that site-level differences in effects can be incorporated back into the model by interacting ‘site’ with temperature, to understand heterogeneity in the causal effect across sites presuming there are multiple measures of temperature per site over time.
-Doing so in this design does not require assumptions that the effect of temperature across sites follows a particular distribution, as it would in many random effects designs.
+Doing so in this design does not require assumptions that the effect of temperature across sites follows a particular distribution, as assumed by many random effects designs.
 Narrow ranges of variation per site, however, could cause problems in the ability to detect such an interaction.

-This econometric fixed effects technique does have two drawbacks.
-First, fixed effects for groups are inefficient compared to random effects.
-For each group, we get a corresponding column of dummy 1/0 variables in the model.
+The econometric fixed effects design does have two drawbacks.
+First, fixed effects estimators are inefficient compared to random effect estimators.
+For each group/fixed effect (site in our example), we get a corresponding column of dummy 1/0 variables in the model.
 We are estimating many more parameters.
 However, in the case of omitted variable bias, this framework is still preferable over the random effects model as it produces causally valid results.
 Second, we lose information about relationships between sites.
 While the estimand for the temperature effect is causally valid, it is based on variation in temperature within a site.
 We have coefficients for individual sites, but, if an investigator is interested in gradients between sites (e.g., sites are along a thermal gradient in this example), this approach does not allow for any inference about the effects of these gradients - and other drivers correlated with them - between sites.
 This can be problematic particularly with respect to prediction of new values - such as predicting snail abundances at new sites not included in our initial study, for example.

 Further, the question begs, in the absence of information, how can one tell whether to use a fixed or random effects model and whether the random effects assumption is being violated?
 While a fixed effects model will always be safer, there are formal tests.
-Classically, one can use a Hausman test which looks at the difference between the RE and FE model coefficient of interest scaled by the difference in their standard errors.
-This test makes assumptions of a large sample size and the denominator can be 0, however, making it not ideal in all situations.
+In principle, one can use a Hausman test which looks at the difference between the RE and FE model coefficient of interest scaled by the difference in their standard errors.
+This test makes assumptions of a large sample size and the denominator can be 0, however, making it not ideal in many situations.
 For a better test, we need models that incorporate site random effects, but control for omitted variable bias.

 Models using Group Means For Efficiency, Inference, Fun, and Profit